Tomorrowland (festival): 2005–2009

-2010
+2010–2014

-Tomorrowland sold out days before the event, with a record attendance of 120,000 visitors over two days, in 2010 Dada Life, Dimitri Vegas & Like Mike and Tara McDonald wrote the official anthem "Tomorrow/Give Into The Night", performing the song twice on the main stage after Swedish House Mafia.
+Tomorrowland 2010 sold out days before the event, with a record attendance of 180,000 visitors over two days.
+Dada Life, Dimitri Vegas & Like Mike and Tara McDonald wrote the official anthem "Tomorrow/Give Into The Night", performing the song twice on the main stage after Swedish House Mafia.
 The track was made by Like Mike, Dada Life and Dimitri Vegas and the vocal melody and lyrics were written and recorded by Tara McDonald.
 The song reached number 5 in the Belgian commercial charts and is the biggest selling anthem for Tomorrowlands to date.
 The festival's theme was "Zon (Sun)" and was nominated for the Best Music Event by the International Dance Music Awards in 2011.

-2011

-2011 marked the festival's expansion to three days occurring on 22–24 July.
+Tomorrowland 2011 marked the festival's expansion to three days occurring on 22–24 July.
 Tomorrowland 2011 had the theme "The Tree of Life" and the anthem "The Way We See The World" by Dimitri Vegas & Like Mike featuring Afrojack and Nervo.
-Only a few days after the official pre-sale of tickets kicked off, Tomorrowland was completely sold out and had over 180,000 visitors.
 Among the artists performed in the event were David Guetta, Nervo, Swedish House Mafia, Avicii, Tiësto, Hardwell, Carl Cox, Paul van Dyk, Raven Tensnake, Laidback Luke, Brodinski, Juanma Tudon, Basto, Mike Matthews, De Jeugd van Tegenwoordig.
 It was voted the Best Music Event by the International Dance Music Awards for the first time in 2012.